> Family Caregiver Support Program

 Caregiver Advisors can help navigate the system of public and private care options so the best possible choices in elder care are made.
 Whether seeking information, arranging supportive services, helping to determine housing options, or addressing a financial concern, a Caregiver Advisor can help caregivers navigate the complex system of public and private care options to assist them.
 The Caregiver Advisor services are free.
 Consultation can be provided in the home, preferred meeting places, at our office, or over the phone.

 The Caregiver Advisor is able to meet with caregivers individually or as a family.
-The care receiver does need to be present at the time of the meeting.
+The care receiver does not need to be present at the time of the meeting.

 Habilitation Therapy is a non-medical interpersonal approach to caring for someone with memory loss.
 Habilitation strengthens an individual’s current abilities improving functional independence and more.
 The aim of Habilitation Therapy is to simplify tasks and help your loved one participate more fully in his/her own care and be an active participant in life by addressing anxiety, agitation, wandering and other problematic or reactive behaviors associated with Alzheimer’s disease or related dementias.
 The Habilitation approach helps to reduce caregiver stress and burnout, and may help to facilitate a rewarding experience for all caregivers.